SpannerProtocol/web-docs/docs/dpo_rule.md

 ## DPO Structure
 DPO is a formalized on-chain organization. a DPO is primarily for crowdfunding.
 Here's some important basic concepts:
-- A DPO is initiated by a **DPO Manager** with a target value and bounds (e.g. aims to crowdfund 10k BOLTs and commit to target, either a Growth Box or seats of another DPO, with at least 7% APY)
+- A DPO is initiated by a **DPO Manager** with a default target, target value and bounds (e.g. aims to crowdfund 10k BOLTs and commit to target, either a Growth Box or seats of another DPO, with at least 7% APY)
 - A DPO has X **seats**.
 Each seat has the same price, one share of voting power and an equal claim to the rewards of this DPO.
 - Users who claim the seat will become **DPO Members**.
 A DPO Member can be an individual wallet or a DPO (DPO in DPO).
 A DPO Member may claim multiple seats within the bound.